-The On Country Reading Group meets roughly once every one to two months to discuss recent books by Aboriginal and non-Aboriginal authors which engage with issues of sovereignty, decolonisation and Indigeneity.
+The On Country Reading Group meets roughly once every one to two months to discuss recent books by First Nations authors (and sometimes non-Indigenous authors) which engage with issues of sovereignty, decolonisation and Indigeneity.
 We read fiction and non-fiction; academic and non-academic texts.
 We try to be balanced in the books we read, and, every member of the group nominates a book.
 We try to read recently published books; but occasionally, we also dip into classics.
 We try to be relatively flexible in determining the books we will read; we don’t have a big agenda.
 How we feel about the present book shapes what we choose for the next one.

 The books we have read over the past 18 months include: